There’s a good reason why #LoveLakeland is a popular hashtag on social media. What’s not to love about Lakeland Florida?

 This city whose slogan is “Close to everything…away from it all,” is situated in the heart of the Interstate 4 corridor between Tampa and Orlando, and it is anything but a bedroom community for these two larger cities.

-Lakeland is home to Publix corporate headquarters and an Amazon distribution center (slated to open August 2014).
+Lakeland is home to Publix corporate headquarters and an Amazon distribution center.
 Other key employers in the area include the Polk County School District and Lakeland Regional Medical Center.
 These employers make it possible for tens of thousands of residents to earn a living each year, but what is it about this city that entices more than 100,000 people to truly live here?
 Sit back and read on.
 We’re about to tell you.

 “The people are much nicer than in south Florida,” Mathewson says.